19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 46\.
 Any person who —

-(a) hinders or obstructs the Board or any authorised officer in the performance or execution of its or his duty or of any thing which it or he is empowered or required to do under this Act; or
+(a) hinders or obstructs the Board, any authorised officer or other person authorised by the Board in the performance or execution of its or his duty or of any thing which it or he is empowered or required to do under this Act; or

+[Act 10 of 2012 wef 01/09/2012]

 (b) interferes with any work authorised to be done under this Act,